RichardAOlive/Capstone/README.md

  ## Download and Installation Instructions
  * Step 1.
 Download the project zip folder.
  * Step 2.
-Extract the project files into a folder of your choice, I would typically reccomend creating a new desktop folder and extracting it there for ease of access.
+Extract the project files into a folder of your choice.
+ * Step 3.
+Open the project in Unity Hub and when it asks if you would like to fix anything click "Ignore".
+ * Step 4.
+Once the project is open in unity go to the "Build Settings" and click "Build and Run".
+This will build the project into an executable file.
+ * Step 5.
+Run the Build executable to play the game.

  ## Usage Instructions